 - Emergency removal

-- 10 days O.S.S. and recommendation for expulsion
+- 10 days OSS and recommendation for expulsion

 - Notice given to fire and police department

-- Restitution/possible prosecution
+- Restitution, possible prosecution

-RULE 4: ASSAULT

-Unwanted physical contact, or attempted actions that could cause, or threaten to cause, physical injury is strictly prohibited.
+RULE 4: ASSAULT: Unwanted physical contact, or attempted actions that could cause, or threaten to cause, physical injury is strictly prohibited.
+Any type of assault on school personnel will not be accepted and will result in disciplinary consequences (10 day OSS).
 (EMIS Code 22)